 - Plan your budget

-We tore up the old weed barrier and weeds and planted Spanish Lavender along the path.
+We tore up the old weed barrier and weeded the entire area.
+Then we planted the Spanish Lavender along the pathway.

-We secured the new weed barrier with garden staples and put back the old edging along the path.
+We secured the new weed barrier with garden staples and put back the old edging along the pathway.

 After the edging was back in place, we mulched around our lavender and potted our new Mandevilla plants.